-Once you learn how to grill asparagus you may never cool it any other way.
-This is about as simple as it gets and the results are fantastic.
+Once you learn how to grill asparagus you may never cook it any other way.
+This is about as simple as grilling gets and the results are fantastic.
 This whole how to article could just read: Coat with olive oil, season with salt and pepper and grill over direct high heat for three to five minutes while turning frequently.
 However, I like to use a few little tricks that I will share with you here.

 Grilled asparagus makes a great side dish for chicken, steak and pork, just about any grilled meat really.